Skip to content

 Mountain gorilla conservation efforts have made a significant step in the protection of these gentle giants and their habitats. the key strategies and initiatives in mountain gorilla conservation include;

-Protected Areas and Habitat Management
+Protected Areas and Habitat Management:

 The establishment and management of protected areas is one of the major cornerstones of gorilla conservation.
 The Virunga Mountains protected areas spanning over Rwanda, Uganda, and Congo are home to half the population of the endangered mountain gorillas.